3MAH-Team-old/smartplus/README.md

 You should have downloaded a zip file called smartplus-master.zip

-1 - Unzip the file in the location where you want to use SMART+ and rename it "smartplus"
+1 - Unzip the file in the location where you want to use SMART+ and rename it "smartplus" (or as you choice).

 2 - Go to the folder "smartplus"
         ** cd 'pathtothefile'/smartplus

-3 - create a build folder
-        ** mkdir build

-4 - Use Cmake to configure and generate the Makefile
-        ** cmake ..

-5 - Build the libraries and the executable files
+3 - Execute the installation bash file :
-        ** make
+        ** sh Install.sh

-6 - After the compilation and linking is done, go to /build/bin/Release
+4 - After the compilation and linking is done, you can enjoy SMART+.

-    Copy-paste the solver exec to a folder where you want to run the solver executable file for example in a folder exec
-    Copy the content of the folder "data" in the same folder.

-7 - If you want to build projects with the smartplus lib, you can copy paste the library in the build/lib/Release to the folder /usr/lib, or to the folder /lib of your project
+Many uses are available :

+	a - Use the SMART+ solver.
+	In a work folder, copy all necessary files from the folder 'exec'.
+	Edit configurations file to define your simulation (path.txt, material.dat...)
+	Solve the problem executing "./solver" in a terminal (Linux and MacOS)

+	b - Use SMART+ Umat for Abaqus.
+	Copy-past "umat_single.o" or "umat_singleT.o" from 'pathtothefile'/smartplus/build/bin to your abaqus work directory and use it like a classical Umat.
+              Example : abaqus job=mymodel.inp user=umat_single.o

+	c - Build your own projects using the smartplus lib so called "libsmartplus.so".
-    In the last case you may need to specify the path of the smartplus dynamic library (with the -I option)

-8 - To link smartplus with your application compile it with using -lsmartplus
+	For this, you need to specify the path of the smartplus dynamic library (with the -I option) and to link smartplus with your application
-    To use the solver you can go to the 'exec' folder and use the command ./solver in a terminal (Linux and MacOS)
+		Example : gcc myproject.cpp -I/'pathtothefile'/smartplus/lib -lsmartplus

-9 - Go to http://www.lem3.fr/chemisky/smartplus/ .
-Click on the  the menu 'examples' to find examples on how to use SMART+
+For more explanation, go to http://www.lem3.fr/chemisky/smartplus/ and click on the  the menu 'examples' to find examples on how to use SMART+.

 Have fun :)